Latin Kings

 3. Protect each other

 Leavitt and Schiller became the headquarters for all northern Latin Kings and was directly supervised by King Papo and many youths attending Sabin Elementary were joining the Latin Kings as they were sick of being attacked by greasers.
-The youths had always looked up to the Imperials in the earlier 60s now they could join as Latin Kings by 1964.
+The youths had always looked up to King Papo in the earlier 60s now they could join as Latin Kings by 1964.
 Freddy Avilez opened the first West Humboldt Park Latin King section at Kedzie and Ohio.
 In the mid-1960s all Latin Kings city-wide, north side, south side and west side had to report to Leavitt and Schiller as this was the first Latin King headquarters.
-Since King Papo headed Leavitt and Schiller and came to the Boulevards to start that branch he was often considered the sole founder; however, that is not all the way accurate but he was indeed a major figure in those days.
-Papo was full of charisma and garnered great respect, he would often walk the streets with up to a hundred Latin Kings following him making him a legendary figure.
+Since King Papo headed Leavitt and Schiller and came to the Boulevards to start that branch, he was often considered the sole founder; however, that is not all the way accurate, but he was indeed a major figure in those days.
+Papo was full of charisma and garnered great respect; he would often walk the streets with up to a hundred Latin Kings following him making him a legendary figure.

 When the Latin Kings first began in 1964, they hung out regularly at a restaurant called “Mom & Pops” that was right across from Sabin Elementary School near Leavitt and Schiller.
 This restaurant had a jukebox.
-Very soon after the Latin Kings opened their very first club house two buildings north of the restaurant in a basement that they called “PETES.”
+Very soon after, the Latin Kings opened their very first club house two buildings north of the restaurant in a basement that they called “PETES.”
 It was in this very club house where the first Latin King crown was drawn up in the fall of 1965 and where the Latin Queens were founded that year.

 In the mid-1960s the Latin Kings still held a chapter in the Near West Side community in the Newberry Street area.
 Newberry and Roosevelt closed in 1965 when the new UIC campus was built right at that intersection; therefore, Kings from Newberry moved south on Newberry or north up Newberry by Taylor Street.

 In the year 1964, the Latin Kings bopped heads with one of their future biggest allies the Young Lords and war ensued that lasted two years until the Young Lords became passive activists and were no longer interested in neighborhood control.
 That two-year war came to an end on June 12, 1966 when the Division street riots were happening.
 A Puerto Rican man was gunned down unjustly by Chicago Police so Young Lords and Latin Kings stormed the streets rioting against the police over human rights.
 King Papo, Eddie LB, Bronco and King Tiger along with the Young Lords drew an alliance on this day and from there on became allies once again.
-It was this very day on June 12, 1966 that the Latin Kings first made the news all over the United States and perhaps globally.
+It was this very day on June 12, 1966, that the Latin Kings first made the news all over the United States and perhaps globally.
 This enhanced recruitment and also public awareness and of course law enforcement became more aware of the Latin Kings.

 In 1966 the Latin Kings dismantled the Latin Angels from Maplewood and Division in East Humboldt Park.